 Vegetarian Lentil Won Ton Tacos are a perfect way to include plant based proteins into your diet - these lentil tacos are a perfect party appetizer or turn it into a meal with a side of grilled veggies!

-Preheat oven to 375 degrees F. Spray a cupcake pan with PAM.
+Preheat oven to 375° F. Spray a cupcake pan with non stick cooking spray.
 Set aside.

 Place 1 won ton wrapper down into cupcake tin and spread 1 Tbsp. refried beans on the bottom of the won ton.
 Then layer another won ton wrapper over it and scoop in some of the cooked lentils.
 Repeat until finished.
 Bake for 15 minutes or until wrappers appear golden brown.

 Remove from tin and garnish with your favorite taco toppings!

 I used the same taco seasoning from this recipe: https://krollskorner.com/recipes/quinoa-stuffed-bell-peppers/